The ultimate guide to shipping container condensation treatment options.

 - It can’t be rushed, whilst the suppliers say it takes 10-12 hours to set, this is under very low humidity conditions and in a shipping container yard it’s not possible to leave your container to dry out in such an atmosphere.
 We believe it typically takes around 48 hours of plus 10 degrees Celsius to properly set.
 In summer this is little issue but in winter it may take a while to properly set or require heaters

 - Grafotherm is a commonly misunderstood product – at times even by those that sell shipping containers with grafo.
 It does not provide an effective thermal barrier to prevent condensation.
 It traps and holds condensation once it has formed.
 It will not remove condensation build up but control it.

 Pros: Can be applied at any time (doesn’t’ have to be fitted in our yard) Effective, easy to install.

-Cons: Whilst tough the lining can tare.
+Cons: Whilst tough the lining can tare with abuse.
 Self fit option (doesn’t come pre-fitted)